Daintree National Park: Fauna

 The park supports more than 430 bird species.
 The wompoo fruit-dove is one of six species of pigeon that live in the park as well as significant populations of the endangered cassowary, a flightless bird of substantial size.
 The buff-breasted paradise kingfisher is a seasonal visitor.
 Mammals include the striped possum, Daintree River ringtail possum, northern brown bandicoot, long-nosed bandicoot, musky rat-kangaroo, Bennett's tree-kangaroo, swamp wallaby, platypus and short-beaked echidna.
 At least 23 species of reptile and 13 species of amphibian can be found in the park.
-Among the reptiles present are Boyd's forest dragon, eastern water dragon, chameleon gecko, northern leaf-tailed gecko, the scrub or amethystine python, keelback, and the green and northern tree snakes.
+Among the reptiles present are Boyd's forest dragon, eastern water dragon, chameleon gecko, northern leaf-tailed gecko, the Australian scrub python, keelback, and the green and northern tree snakes.
 Frogs found in the park include the Australian lacelid, white-lipped treefrog, dainty tree frog and common mist frog.
 The introduced cane toad is also present in the park.